 The Contra-Construction is not a study for a specific building but a meditation on a new kind of architectural space and structure.
 Serving as a demonstration of the ideas in the artists' manifestos, the composition-an axonometric placed diagonally on the paper-is key to understanding their aims.
 The construction seems to float on the sheet, divorced from time or place.
 The high vantage point lets us see many sides at once, but we have no clear understanding of front, side, or back, or of inside and out.
 Horizontal and vertical planes define a complex of asymmetrical volumes around a central open core.
 Color is a constructive element, applied to elements running the height, length, and width of the construction.
 The planes have an atectonic character, being divorced from a supporting function.
 The spatial relations and sense of freedom in the composition underscore van Doesburg's overarching goal: to liberate humanity from material things through a new form of modernism.

-from Matilda McQuaid, ed., Envisioning Architecture: Drawings from The Museum of Modern Art, New York: The Museum of Modern Art, 2002, pp. 56-57
+Publication excerpt from an essay by Peter Reed, in Matilda McQuaid, ed., Envisioning Architecture: Drawings from The Museum of Modern Art, New York: The Museum of Modern Art, 2002, pp. 56-57.